Portable vs Window Air Conditioners: Compared With Charts

 Window air conditioners can be a fantastic solution to a hot summer.

 They’re an inexpensive way to keep cool and ‘chilled’ even while it’s roasting outside.
 But a noisy unit can drive anyone insane.
-I hope these few tips have given you some ideas to try and help solve any noise that you’re air conditioner is giving you.
+I hope these few tips have given you some ideas to try and help solve any air conditioner noise you are hearing.

 If this content’s helped you, please consider supporting us by checking out some more articles or joining our mailing list!